-- A. Youth cooks must prepare their chili with adult supervision, but not adult participation. - B. Adult may help with knifework and prep, during the preparation period ONLY. - C. Adult assistance MUST STOP once the 3-hour cooking time starts.
-At that time adults are there to supervise only and assist with any safety concerns (i.e. moving heavy or hot items, etc.) - D. Adults cannot taste the youth's chili, this is the youths' time to shine and make their own cooking decisions.
+- A. Youth cooks may choose to prepare a category of their choice and must prepare their chili with adult supervision, but not adult participation. - B. Adult may help with knife work and prep, during the preparation period ONLY. - C. Adult assistance MUST STOP once the 3-hour cooking time starts.
+At that time adults are there to supervise only and assist with any safety concerns (i.e. moving heavy or hot items, etc.)

+Adults cannot taste the youth's chili, this is the youths' time to shine and make their own cooking decisions.
 Youth cooks may have other youth ages 17 and under taste their chili.

-3. ICS-SANCTIONED COOKING CATEGORIES FOR ADULTS AND YOUTH
+3. ICS-SANCTIONED COOKING CATEGORIES FOR ADULTS AND YOUTHS